Particular/ServiceControl.Connector.MassTransit/Container-README.md

 This will output the list of all queues that end with `_error` (you can specify a different filter by using `--filter <regular expression>`).

-**It is important to review the list of queues and ensure that the connector is only monitoring the error queues that you want.**
+**It is important to review the list of queues and ensure that the connector is only monitoring the error queues that you want monitored.**

 Copy that list to the queues text file that your running container is using.